5l1v3r1/HawkScan/README.md

  - [x] Automatic threads depending response to website (and reconfig if WAF detected too many times).
 Max: 30
  - [x] Search S3 buckets in source code page
  - [x] Testing bypass of waf if detected
+ - [x] Testing if it's possible scanning with "localhost" host

 # TODO
 **P1 is the most important**